Global Pension Index 2022 Pension Scheme Study: CPF Got a B Grade Again — Why Didn’t It Get an A?

 |E||Less than 35||Poor system that may be in early stages of development or non-existent.|

-With the criteria stated above, Singapore’s pension system received a total score of 71.2.
+With the criteria stated above, Singapore’s pension system received a total score of 74.1.
+This can be broken down into:

-For Singapore’s retirement income system to achieve a better score, here are what the experts believe we should be doing.
+For Singapore’s retirement income system to achieve a better score, here’s what the experts at Mercer believe we should be doing:

 - Reducing the barriers to establishing tax-approved group corporate retirement plans

-Of the three suggestions, increasing the age to withdraw CPF is definitely something that will be unpopular amongst Singaporeans.
-There is a percentage of Singaporeans who continues to tap on the interest rate of CPF even when they turn 55.
+Of the four suggestions, increasing the age to withdraw CPF is definitely something that will be unpopular amongst Singaporeans having worked for almost all their life.

 The Dutch Pension System